siggame/Joueur.js/README.md

 ### Requirements

 You need [Node.js][1], which should install `node` and `npm` for you.
-Version 4.6.0 is officially supported, though older versions back to 0.10, and newer versions such as v6.X should work just as well.
+Version 4.6.0 is officially supported, though older versions back to v0.10, and newer versions such as v6.X and v7.X should work just as well.

-In addition, [node-gyp][2] is required to build the netlinkwrapper module, which is a wrapper to a simple C++ socket library.
+In addition, [node-gyp][2] is highly recommended, but **not** required to build the netlinkwrapper module.
 Make sure `npm` can build node-gyp projects by following their [installation instructions][3].
+Basically you will need a C++ compiler and Python 2.7 hooked up to node-gyp.

+If you opt not to install node-gyp because it is annoying to set up, the client will fallback to a pure JavaScript module, but your game client will run much slower.
+However, in the arena we will build node-gyp correctly so it will run much faster in there.

 ### Linux